kammitama5/kammitama5.github.io/_posts/2017-6-7-Wednesday-June-7th.md

   However, I'd like to dig into my Algorithms coursework.
   I'll probably write mine in Python.

+## Update
+- Officially one of nine chosen for July "Coding for Product" workshop.
+  Recognized quite a few people.
+This should be fun!
+I'm expecting to learn a lot, and is a great segue from my June workshop.

 ## Aside

 - I watched Gary Bernhardt's Lambda Calculus talk